Project and Forget: Solving Large-Scale Metric Constrained Problems: Applications: Metric Constrained Problems

-We see from Table \ref{table:CC1} that our algorithm takes less time to obtain a better approximation ratio, but requires more memory per iteration.
+For the case of dense graphs, we see from Table \ref{table:CC1} that our algorithm takes less time to obtain a better approximation ratio, but requires more memory per iteration.
 Thus, demonstrating the superiority of our method in terms of CPU time.
 Our algorithm requires more memory because the initial few iterations find a large number of constraints.
 Later, the algorithm forgets these constraints until the number of constraints stabilizes at a reasonable level.
 Hence, our initial memory usage is much larger than our later memory usage.
 To see how the number of constraints found by the oracle evolves, we plot the number of constraints found by the oracle and the number of constraints after the forget step in Figure \ref{fig:constraints}.
 As we can see, after the initial few iterations, the number constraints found sharply reduces and has found the true set of active constraints by the 15th iteration.
 Figure \ref{fig:error} also shows us, as expected, \emph{the exponential decay of the maximum violation of a metric constraint.}

+Figure \ref{fig:error}, also highlights another aspect our algorithm.
+That is, for the initial few iterations the error statistics do not decrease.
+In fact, we have experimentally seen that the error statistics may actually increase for the first few iterations.
+Proposition \ref{prop:active}, which tells us that our algorithm spends the initial few iterations finding the active constraint set, explains this phenomenon.
+During this time, the algorithm makes minimal progress towards reducing the error statistics.
+However, once we have found the active constraints, Theorem \ref{thm:linearIter} is now applicable and we have an exponential decay of the error statistics.
+Though in contrast to the theory result, the base of the exponent, is smaller than theoretically predicted.

-\begin{rem} Figure \ref{fig:constraints} lets us highlight the crucial difference between our method and standard active set methods.
+\begin{rem} Figure \ref{fig:constraints} highlights the crucial difference between our method and standard active set methods.
 Standard active set methods would have to initially solve the convex optimization problem with $10^8$ constraints.
-This is not feasible.
+This would take a very long time.
 However, using \textsc{Project and Forget}, we only need to compute projections onto each constraint once before we can forget constraints.
-Thus, we forget constraints more frequently and much earlier when compared against standard active set methods. \end{rem}
+Thus, we forget constraints more frequently and much earlier. \end{rem}